edoliberty/vector-search-class-notes/README.md

 **The class contents below are tentative.**

 1. Generalities
 	* Embeddings as an information bottleneck.
 Instead of learning end-to-end, use embeddings as an intermediate representation.
+	* Advantages: scalability, instant updates, explainability.
 	* Typical volumes of data and scalability.
 Embeddings are the only way to manage / access large databases.
-Similarity search is cost effective.
-	* The embedding contract.
-The embedding extractor and embedding indexer agree on the meaning of the distance.
+	* The embedding contractL: the embedding extractor and embedding indexer agree on the meaning of the distance.
 Separation of concerns.
 	* The vector space model in information retrieval
 	* Vector embeddings in machine learning